distribution/distribution/README.md

 The Docker toolset to pack, ship, store, and deliver content.

-This repository's main product is the Docker Registry Service 2.0 implementation for storing and distributing Docker images.
+This repository's main product is the Docker Registry 2.0 implementation for storing and distributing Docker images.
 It supersedes the [docker/docker- registry](https://github.com/docker/docker-registry) project with a new API design, focused around security and performance.